|AT A GLANCE||PRICING||HEADLINE|

 However, you will get a bit of that stuck-in-the-mud sensation that memory foam is known for.
 That means combo sleepers who tend to switch positions a lot might find it requires a little extra effort to switch from their back to their stomach or vice versa.

 Further, given it is an all-foam bed that’s on the thinner side, we don’t see this mattress as being the most ideal option for heavier individuals (250+ lb).
-That’s also the case with Casper, as well as most all-foam beds.
 We typically steer big folks towards hybrid or innerspring mattresses, which contain coils.
 As of early 2019, Casper released two hybrid mattresses called Casper Hybrid and Wave Hybrid so we recommend heavy set individuals check them out.

 SEE ALSO: Best Hybrid Mattresses